Health Library Explorer

 • Cottage cheese, yogurt, ice cream, and other dairy foods that contain modified food starch

-• Imitation seafood such as crab or shrimp.
+• Imitation seafood, such as crab or shrimp.
 This is often used in Asian cooking.

 • Malted milk and other milk drinks containing wheat or barley products